-The Academic Common Market (ACM) is a tuition scholarship program allowing residents of a participating state to pursue specific academic degree programs not offered in their home states without having to pay non-resident tuition charges.
+The Academic Common Market (ACM) is a tuition savings program allowing residents of a participating state to pursue specific academic degree programs not offered in their home states without having to pay non-resident tuition charges.
 The Southern Regional Education Board (SREB) coordinates the ACM program for the fifteen participating states, which include Alabama, Arkansas, Delaware, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Oklahoma, South Carolina, Tennessee, Virginia, and West Virginia.
 Please note that Florida and Texas only participate in the program at the Graduate level.

 Residents from non-SREB states are not eligible to participate in the Academic Common Market.

 To qualify for the ACM, a student must be a legal resident of an SREB member state, select a participating program that is approved for the ACM for his or her state and be admitted unconditionally to that program of the host institution.

 Mississippi State University Academic Common Market Deadlines and Criteria:

 A letter of Certification of Residency for the student should be obtained from the ACM state coordinators.
 This letter must be received and approved by the Office of the Provost & Executive Vice President by:

 Effective January 1st, 2022 to receive the Academic Common Market tuition remission for approved programs, Mississippi State University requires that an entering student meet the following criteria:

 - Minimum ACT sub-score of 19 for Math and English